kaaaata/big-2/README.md

 # big-2
+NOTE: THIS IS OLD WORK, GO TO MASTER BRANCH FOR MOST RECENT WORK

 Big 2 card game in HTML/CSS/JS

-Note: game is working, but still many changes need to be made

 Setup:
 npm install